toenshoff/RLAF/README.md

 ```
 Replace `cu124` with your cuda version or `cpu` when working without an nvidia gpu.

-Build sat solvers from source:
+Build sat solvers from source.
+Ensure that the version of gcc is at least 10 or higher:
 ```bash
 bash build_sovlers.sh
 ```